Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 Project Status

-The core waste complaint reporting, AI classification, complaint management, cleanup-team workflow, and analytics features have been implemented and tested.
+The core waste complaint reporting, AI classification, complaint management, cleanup-team workflow, and waste-category analytics features have been implemented and tested.

 Author